SondaSengupta/Talks/MachineLearningForGamers.markdown

 ## Classification
 - Classification is about predicting categories versus regression which is predicting a number.
 If you wanted to ask, depending on the hoard value, health, and age -- what is its color <-- that's a classification question.

+## Anomoly Detection
+- Figuring out a positive vs negative score tells you how what oddities are about the data.
+And now you can reuse that model in order to predict how well the new data rows fit into the bar.

+## Forecasting
+- It is simply predicting the future.